novasearch/noisyclip/README.md

 `src/latent_to_image.py` - converts saved latent tensors into RGB representations

 `src/train_model_classic.py` - trains a CLIP or SigLIP model using the preprocessed datasets

-`appendix.pdf` - supplementary material with additional results and ablations

 ## Usage

 1. **Generate Corrupted Prompts** — prepare a dataset and run `corrupt_prompts.py` to create non-factual captions.